 We are always on the lookout for talented professionals to contribute to our team.
 Singleton Reynolds offers a professional and challenging work environment, with a competitive compensation and benefits package.

 Our goal is to develop strong lawyers from student right through to partner.
 Mentoring and training start when you are a student and continue throughout your practice.

-James Little is an Associate in the Construction and Infrastructure Practice Group of Singleton Urquhart Reynolds Vogel LLP.
+James Little is a Partner in the Construction and Infrastructure Practice Group of Singleton Urquhart Reynolds Vogel LLP.
 He advises on domestic and international construction disputes, including court proceedings, negotiation, arbitration and other dispute resolution alternatives and for a wide variety of construction industry clients.
 In particular, James offers clients timely advice in relation to construction lien matters whether they are commencing a lien action or defending one.
 In addition, James advises clients on corporate matters including procurement, contract administration and dispute avoidance techniques.